AYLIEN/fine-grained-event-classification/blog.md

 What the results were:

+**Code**

+Check out our implementation in [this notebook](notebooks/SentenceTransformers-ZeroShot-Baseline.ipynb) and use it build a custom classifier.

 #### What you can do with our work:

 Start building a zero-shot classifier by writing down descriptions of events you’re interested in